sglvladi/Sphinx-RTD-Tutorial/docs/source/docstrings.rst

 Writing docstrings
 ==================

 There are several different docstring formats which one can use in order to enable Sphinx's ``autodoc`` extension to automatically generate documentation.
-For this tutorial we will use the ``Sphinx`` format, since, as the name suggests, it is the standar format used with Sphinx.
+For this tutorial we will use the ``Sphinx`` format, since, as the name suggests, it is the standard format used with Sphinx.
 Other formats include ``Google`` (see `here <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_) and ``NumPy`` (see `here <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy>`_), but they require the use of Sphinx's ``napoleon`` extension, which is beyond the scope of this tutorial.

 The Sphinx docstring format
 ***************************

-In general, a typical ``Sphinx`` docsting has the following format:
+In general, a typical ``Sphinx`` docstring has the following format:

 .. code-block:: python